-Ganahl Lumber Company is the oldest lumberyard in California; it all began in 1884, when an Austrian immigrant named Christian Ganahl and his brother Frank moved to Los Angeles from St. Louis, where they had been shopkeepers.
-Building was flourishing in L.A. and many people were moving west because the transcontinental railroad was offering trips to California for $1.
-Los Angeles had a growing population of 22,000, and Christian Ganahl seized the opportunity to purchase a lumber company he named the C. Ganahl Lumber Company.
-A few years later, Christian made a daring move and opened another lumberyard in the area.
+Building was flourishing in Los Angeles back then, and many people were moving west because the transcontinental railroad was offering trips to California for $1.
+L.A. had a growing population of 22,000, and Christian Ganahl seized the opportunity to purchase a lumber company he named the C. Ganahl Lumber Company.
+A few years later, he made a daring move and opened a second lumberyard.
 Although his "branch yard theory" was a new business idea, it took off and eventually he had several yards located throughout the Los Angeles area, including one he opened in Anaheim in 1904.
 Up to this point, the C. Ganahl Lumber Company sold only lumber and cement.

 Early 20th Century

 Two years after the Anaheim yard opened, Christian took another risk and added a new product: plywood.
 In 1921, Christian's nephew, Ernest, bought a part interest in the Anaheim yard with Charles Grimm, the yard's manager, and renamed it the Ganahl-Grimm Lumber Co.
 In 1928, they built another store in Lake Arrowhead.
 This yard thrived during the Great Depression, because the movie industry was booming and Hollywood stars were building summer homes there.
 Following the death of Grimm in the 1930s, Ernest Ganahl bought his family's interest and changed the name to the Ernest Ganahl Lumber Company.
 He also made his contribution to the changing needs of the lumber business by adding hardware to Ganahl's growing product line.